 Effective EULAs Include Certain Provisions

-Although a EULA is a contract, it isn’t quite the same as most business contracts.
+Although an end user licensing agreement is a contract, it isn’t quite the same as most business contracts.
 Generally, business contracts focus on explaining the terms and conditions of the relationship between the parties.
 Business contracts clearly outline the services or goods to be provided, the price, the obligations of each parties, the rights of each party, and so on.

 An end user licensing agreement is still a contract that can be used by businesses.
 However, it is more about explaining the limitations on the use of the technology and the limitation of liability of the creator.
 Effective EULAs should address: